Simon-Renault/anna-portfolio/projects/building-an-none-digital-addictive-app.md

 date: 2020-03-29
 project_date: 2020-03-18T00:00:00.000+00:00
 thumbnail: "/uploads/bets.png"
-title: "Little bets between friends \U0001F91D"
+title: 'Little bets between friends '
 intro: Why can't we separate from our smartphones and devices?
 Why do we hide behind our screen when we feel alone?
 We are more and more afraid of those moments of emptiness and silence.
 We are living in an increasingly connected world where Infobesity is